BobBowles/MovieList/README.txt

 adding, editing, and deleting records.

 In addition to flat lists of media, support is provided to group the media into 'series' in an arbitrarily deep tree structure.
+This is extremely useful when the catalogue is used for TV episodes, or for 'franchise' movies (Poirot, Season 9, Episode 3; Star Wars Episode 4).

+In v1.4 is the ability to print out a list of the media was added.
+The method chosen uses Webkit and the system's native printer support.

+*WIP*
 The latest addition for v1.5 enables movie information to be retrieved from IMDB.
-This should make it much quicker filling out things like the director and the stars, whilst continuing to enable the information to be edited.
+This should make it much quicker filling out things like the director and the stars, whilst continuing to enable the information to be edited and updated manually.

 Installation
 ============